 "But he's right, Dean.
-Even I can see you're shivering… and it's not cold in here.
+Even I can see you're shaking… and it's not cold in here.
 At all."
 She made a point of pulling her hair away from her neck to fan the damp skin there.

 Sam snorted and narrowed a glare Dean's way.

 Dean dropped his eyes, picking at a hangnail on his thumb.
 He really didn't need this kind of attention; he had no answers to give or re-directions up his sleeve — and he was far too smart to shoot himself in the foot by telling the truth.